jeffrafter/jeffrafter.github.io/content/blog/terraform-and-aws/index.md

   # Proxy all HTTP methods including POST, GET, DELETE, etc.
   http_method   = "ANY"

-  # Authorize invocations through IAM
+  # Authorize invocations through IAM, if you want your API to
+  # work for anonymous users (not signed in), then set this value
+  # to NONE (the default)
   authorization = "AWS_IAM"
 }